dr-richard-barker/Microbiome_of_seedlings_in_space/README.md

 https://visualization.genelab.nasa.gov/data/OSD-321

 **Separate analysis plan:**
-Pull raw Fastq files from OSD-37 for WT Col-0 variety, filter reads that align to the Arabidopsis Genome and quantify the transcripts that remain that below to the microbial community.
-Compare flight vs ground abunance.
+Pull raw Fastq files from OSD-37 for WT Col-0 variety, filter reads that align to the Arabidopsis Genome and quantify the transcripts that remain below to the microbial community.
+Compare flight vs ground abundance.
 Repeat for OSD-38, OSD-120, OSD-231, OSD-321.

 **Combined analysis:**